 - persistent pain in the affected muscle or bone at night that analgesics cannot relieve, swelling in the affected area,

-- the formation of a lump or mass in the affected limb, fractures without any causative factor like accident or injury, fatigue and pain in previously cancer affected region.
+- the formation of a lump or mass in the affected limb, fractures without any causative factor-like accident or injury, fatigue and pain in the previously cancer-affected region.

-These symptoms, however, do not necessarily indicate the presence of cancerous tumors.
+These symptoms, however, do not necessarily indicate the presence of cancerous tumours.
 So, if symptoms are chronic and painful, it is highly recommended that you consult a doctor for an expert opinion.

 The treatment plan is decided by a multidisciplinary team of doctors including the oncologist and radiologist to find out the best plan.
 The treatment usually involves a combination of techniques including surgery, radiotherapy, and chemotherapy.
 In the earlier days, these cases usually involved amputating the patient, but with the recent advancements in medicine, cases requiring amputations are very rare.